rubocode/vision-lk/diagnosis/symptoms/ethnicity/index.md

 Once the demands are won, however, they still have to share the pie.
 This demands _subcategories_ or _subclasses_ and centralized planning, control and resource management based on group identity.
 This demands iconic totalitarian dictators with godly powers and wisdom - hello _Russia_, _China_ and _Cuba_, not to mention _North Korea_!.
 This approach to life results in _identity politics_, a complete mess of artificial, arbitrary,  inflexible fragmentation of society primarily motivated by economic survival.
 Is that all life is — economic viability?
 Sad!

+More significantly, the rights problem, has not been solved, merely postponed, waiting for further subcategories to emerge for further bargaining for their piece of the pie.
+Their answer, of course, is dictatorship — this is the way it is, shut up and get to work!

 The ultimate solution, however, is to move away from class identity and celebrate individual uniqueness.
 That requires a certain kind of culture — democratic liberalism coupled with market capitalism.